-Please note: it is no longer possible to make a new claim or a linked claim for incapacity benefit or income support.
-A claim must be made for employment and support allowance (ESA) instead.
+You can no longer make a new claim or a linked claim for incapacity benefit or income support as incapable of work.
+Most people now have to claim employment and support allowance (ESA) or universal credit instead.

 Being properly prepared for an incapacity benefit medical, including being aware of the potential pitfalls, can make a huge difference to the success of your claim.
 Benefits and Work can take you through the entire process, from the moment you leave your home to travel to the medical to the moment you leave the Medical Examination Centre after your medical assessment.